child protection

 Child Protection

-The child protection situation in North-East Nigeria continues to deteriorate due to rising concerns such as violence against children (VAC), trafficking, child marriage, children associated with armed groups (CAAG), unaccompanied and separated children (UASC), and the growing number of street children.
+The child protection situation in Northeast Nigeria continues to deteriorate due to violence against children, trafficking, child marriage, children associated with armed groups, unaccompanied children, and growing numbers of street children.

-These issues are exacerbated by a weak social welfare workforce, harmful social norms, recurring communal conflicts, and inadequate funding.
-As a result, many children and their communities are left with no choice but to adopt harmful coping mechanisms.
+These issues are exacerbated by a weak social welfare workforce, harmful social norms, recurring communal conflicts, and inadequate funding — leaving many children with no choice but to adopt harmful coping mechanisms.

 - Provide case management for unaccompanied and at-risk children

-- Offer structured play, recreation, and life skills for adolescents
+- Offer structured play, recreation, and life skills training for adolescents

 - Support caregivers with parenting classes and cash assistance